 They rock with laughter.
 Their exuberance is infectious.
 Even

-as I’m thinking ‘poor parents’, their wicked glee gathers me up and I have great difficulty holding back sympathetic bursts of laughter at their plight.
+as I’m thinking ‘poor parents’, I have great difficulty holding back sympathetic bursts of laughter at their plight.

-They are dressed in black suits, white shirts, dangling waist tassels and sturdy
+They are dressed in dark suits, white shirts, dangling waist tassels and sturdy

 lace-up shoes.
 Their beards and side-curls are pitch black.
 The pallor of their faces suggest lives lived indoors.